elliejaysc/subGoalCountdown/README.md

 9.)
 Repeat steps 6 - 8 for each tab & its corresponding file.

 10.)
-Once this is complete, click Done on the Stream Elements editor & you should now see a new custom built Sub Goal tracker.
+Once this is complete, click Done on the Stream Elements editor & you should now see a new custom built Sub Goal Countdown.

 You should also have all of your setup options on the left.